akalongman/geo-words/README.md

 ## Crawler

-Crawler is written on PHP uses MySQL as a database and source placed under `src` folder.
+Crawler is written on PHP uses MySQL as a database and source placed under `crawler` folder.

 Before running the script should be configured database and imported file `structure.sql`.